Partner With Us

 Applicants must meet the following criteria:

-Come from a low-income or vulnerable household
+- Demonstrate financial need due to a low-income or vulnerable household

-Be recommended by a school administrator, church leader, or community representative
+- Be recommended by a school administrator, church leader, or community representative

-Have parental or guardian consent
+- Have parental or guardian consent